storm999/FullyAutomatedDataScrapingToolForInnoscriptaHackathon/readme.md

 List that holds minimum and maximum number of employees list must be defined by user manually.
 Making an generic one that would work any for country, would be possible too.

+# Possible Improvements
+Obviously there are many possible improvements.
+First of all, moving hard-coded values to outside of program could be nice.
+So these values can be changed without need of compiling the code.
+Speed of scraping can be optimized.
+I didnt have so much time to work on it.